VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 * Run `iscc .\setup\InnoSetupScript.iss` (Add to PATH variable env `C:\Program Files (x86)\Inno Setup 5`)
 * Installation package will be written in `setup\Output\VirtualTruckerRichPresenceSetup.exe`

-### Why there is a VBScript in this project?
+### Why is there a VBScript in this project?
 We need `RunHidden.vbs` to run a packaged node.js app windowless in windows.
 So, the application is launched from that vbscript.

 ## Logging
-Log file `vtrpc.log` is written in:
+Log files are written in:
 * Windows: `%appdata%\VirtualTruckerRichPresence\`
 * Linux: `/var/local/VirtualTruckerRichPresence/`
 * MacOS: `/home/Library/Preferences/VirtualTruckerRichPresence/`

-## Startup parameters & Auto Run Scripts
+## Startup parameters
-### Auto Run Scripts
-This is for those who just want to run it with 1 click.
-All scripts are located in "auto run scripts" folder
-* Run as dev : Runs with --dev argument
-* Run as standard : Runs as standard application
-* Run with ETCars data : Runs with --logetcarsdata argument (Testing purposes)
-* Run with Discord data : Runs with --logallactivity argument (Testing purposes)
-* Run with ProMods mode : Runs with --promods & --dev arguments (Testing purposes)
-#### IF YOU HAPPEN TO RUN INTO ISSUES OR IT RANDOMLY CLOSES THE WINDOW, RUN MANUAL WITH ARGUMENTS!

-### Manual Startup Arguments
 * --dev : enable verbose development logging and dev environment behaviour
 * --promods : enables promods mode, doesn't do much but change images
 * --logetcarsdata : prints in console every ETCARS data received